Talk to a Fyle Specialist

 If your small business has employees, you have certain employment tax responsibilities.
 This is also known as Payroll tax.

-Examples of employment taxes
+Examples of Employment Taxes

-• Social Security and Medicare tax: Employers must deduct Social Security and Medicare taxes from employee paychecks and pay a portion of these taxes independently.
+Employers must deduct Social Security and Medicare taxes from employee paychecks and pay a portion of these taxes independently.

 • The Social Security tax rate is 12.4%, with 6.2% paid by employees and 6.2% paid by employers.